dhairs/College-Notes/Spring 2023 Semester/CS 429 - Computer Organization and Architecture/Caching/Cache Performance.md

 Furthermore, this is an average.
 An individual memory access takes between 1 to 101 cycles.

 Dealing with this in hardware involves a complete rethinking of the processor implementation (Advanced Computer Architecture)

+There are good programming practices to reduce the miss rate $m$, we talk about this in [[Writing Cache-Friendly Code]].